jiarunw/tutorial-template/docs/source/index.rst

-Welcome to Handbook of Safe-AI Scout Lab
+Welcome to Handbook of Safe-AI Scout
 ===================================

 Hello safe-aier!
 This doc is meant to guide you to play with our self delivery vehicle.
 Have fun with this adorable white guy!